Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Introduction

 We recruited 20 university students to compose social media posts of around 250 to 300 words using the five dictation interfaces while their eye-movement was recorded during speech production and a subsequent phase where participants reviewed the text.
 We analyzed their visual engagement with the text, the reading effort and gaze patterns affected by each interface, as well as their subjective user experience.

 \toc{Our findings reveal that participants spent only 7-11\% of their time reading the text during speech production regardless of the interface, highlighting the cognitive demands of composing spoken content.
-We also found that \as{}, despite introducing unfamiliar words, significantly reduced reading difficulty and was more preferred by participants.
-The simple classic highlighting strategy (\rake{}) was surprisingly more effective in guiding eye movement compared to \gptsm{}.
+We also found that \as{}, despite introducing unfamiliar words, significantly reduced reading difficulty and was more preferred by participants. \rr{We term this phenomenon ``Desirable Unfamiliarity'': In the context of displaying self-spoken text, an observed tendency that LLM-generated abstractive summaries lead to enhanced readability and comprehension despite introducing unfamiliar words.} The simple classic highlighting strategy (\rake{}) was surprisingly more effective in guiding eye movement compared to \gptsm{}.
 These insights challenge existing assumptions about dictation interfaces and provide actionable implications for future design.}